We are here to help.

 Medicare can assist with services such as

 As a former ADF member, you could be entitled to a Veteran Gold Card or White Card.

 Navy Health offers a 10% discount for Veteran White and Gold Cardholders.
 Conditions apply.

 Veteran Health Cards can provide access to a range of treatment and services

 Veteran Cards, what’s the difference?

 The Veteran Gold Card will provide cover for any clinically necessary health care needs, whether they are related to service or not.

 The Veteran White Card provides cover for the care and treatment of specifically accepted injuries or conditions that are war caused or service related.

-The Australian Government has put in place a number of initiatives to incentivise you to sign up to Health Insurance.
+The Australian Government has put in place some initiatives to encourage you to sign up to health insurance.
 These initiatives help ease pressure on the public hospital system and make private health insurance more affordable.

 The Federal Government Rebate